 The primary purpose of this protocol is to enable access to sibling or autologous umbilical cord blood for children with various brain disorders.
-Children with cerebral palsy, hydrocephalus, hypoxic brain injury, stroke, apraxia, autism and other brain injuries will be eligible if they do not qualify for or are unable to participate in another active clinical trial at Duke.
-Children with qualifying partially or fully matched sibling or autologous cord blood units will be eligible.
+Patients up to age 26 with cerebral palsy, hydrocephalus, hypoxic brain injury, stroke, apraxia, autism and other brain injuries will be eligible if they do not qualify for or are unable to participate in another active clinical trial at Duke.
+Patients with qualifying partially or fully matched sibling or autologous cord blood units will be eligible.

 Umbilical Cord Blood (UCB) Transplant of Inherited Metabolic Diseases with Administration of Intrathecal UCB Derived Oligodendrocyte-Like Cells (DUOC-01)

 The primary objective of the study is to determine the safety and feasibility of intrathecal administration of DUOC-01 as an adjunctive therapy in patients with inborn errors of metabolism who have evidence of early demyelinating disease in the central nervous system (CNS) who are undergoing standard treatment with unrelated umbilical cord blood transplantation (UCBT).
 The secondary objective of the study is to describe the efficacy of UCBT with intrathecal administration of DUOC-01 in these patients.

 Active, not recruiting